Easy DIY steps and video showing how to stain a table top with the BEAUTIFUL dark stain finish you see on store-bought furniture.

 How To Stain A Table Top

 Guy’s, I’m so excited to share this DIY tutorial with you.
-Because I’ve figured out a super easy way to get this stain finish.
+Because I’ve figured out a super easy way to get a beautiful dark wood stain finish.

-I designed this stain look to match all of the Dark Wood Store-Bought furniture in my home.
-I noticed that everything I buy has the same stain finish.
+I designed this dark stain look to match all of my favorite dark wood store-bought furniture in my home.

-Then finished it off with Wipe On Poly.
+Then I topped that with a layers of glaze to get a deep, dark, rich looking finish.
+And, finished it off with a Wipe On Poly.
 All 3 products I picked are so easy and fast to apply.

 Some links on this post are affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-Now, let’s get to the steps for how to stain a table top.
+Now, let’s get to those easy steps for staining a table top.

 Here’s What You’ll Need